 When WBN commissioned a follow up report in 2023, its author (Syaiful Madjid) was part of the same team of researchers who had worked on the 2013 report, and he continued to advocate forced contact using similar strategies.
-The leaked 2023 report states: "WBN must also work to make contact with the Hongana Manyawa groups who inhabit the Ake Sangaji forest and the Dote forest".
-These groups are known to be uncontacted.
+The leaked 2023 report states: "WBN must also work to make contact with the Hongana Manyawa groups who inhabit the Ake Sangaji forest and the Dote forest".2 These groups are known to be uncontacted.
 A Hongana Manyawa man who was named by CCCS and WBN in these reports as the suggested person to contact these groups, told Survival that he had consistently refused such plans, stating: "Many people from outside asked me to go to Dote to meet the uncontacted Hongana Manyawa but I refused."

-In fact, Syaiful Madjid's 2023 WBN-commissioned report went even further, in not only advocating for the forced contact of the uncontacted Hongana Manyawa, but also in trying to settle the Hongana Manyawa in one place and to integrate them into mainstream society.
-It calls for the imposition of agriculture for the nomadic Hongana Manyawa so that WBN can "dictate or teach how to grow crops in fixed fields" and states that WBN should build "permanent housing" for them in order "to make it easier for WBN/IWIP to interact regularly with this community."
-When Survival asked the contacted Bokumu group who live inside the WBN concession about such plans, they explicitly told Survival that they do not want WBN to build housing for them.
+In fact, Syaiful Madjid's 2023 WBN-commissioned report

+Fig. 15.
+Hongana Manyawa woman in a resettlement village.
+Thousands of Hongana Manyawa have been forcibly contacted, evicted from their territories, and placed into villages.
+Many dream of returning to the rainforest.
+Credit: Nanang Sujana/Survival. went even further, in not only advocating for the forced contact of the uncontacted Hongana Manyawa, but also in trying to settle the Hongana Manyawa in one place and to integrate them into mainstream society.
+It calls for the imposition of agriculture for the nomadic Hongana Manyawa so that WBN can "dictate or teach how to grow crops in fixed fields" and states that WBN should build "permanent housing" for them in order "to make it easier for WBN/IWIP to interact regularly with this community."3 When Survival asked the contacted Bokumu group who live inside the WBN concession about such plans, they explicitly told Survival that they do not want WBN to build housing for them.